Version Control with Git

 +

-This is particularly handy as you can exactly identify specific versions of the code, for example the one you used to write your first paper, and the different, newer version you used to write your second paper.
+Being able to reference specific commits absolutely is particularly handy, as it lets you exactly identify specific versions of the code.
+For example, you can identify the version of the code you used to write your first paper, and the different, newer version you used to write your second paper.

 Differencing